SabianRobi/FrontendWebProg-assignment/README.md

 [ ] MySurveys is only showing 10 surveys
 [ ] Min 24 points (curr: 25)
 [ ] Survey component gives a warning
-[ ] New survey / Edit survey buggy without refresh - use controlled input?

 # NOW: